aospan/unified-food/README.md

 ### Unified food project

+## DISCLAIMER: use this information at your own risk

 - **./ingredients** - list of substances available for mixing.
 Widely available plants and food ingredients recommended.
 For example: whole oat flour;
 - **./profiles** - list of human body nutritions required to survive and thryve.
 For example: healthy adult (men and woman);